w3f/Grants-Program/applications/fair_squares.md

 ### Overview

-#### Fair Squares aims is to co-create a more transparent and fair housing market for tenants, co-owners and social investors.
+Fair Squares aims is to co-create a more transparent and fair housing market for tenants, co-owners and social investors.
 In order to make rental housing more affordable and accessible to a larger group of people.

-- A brief description of your project.
+- A brief description of our project.

 Fair squares aims to implement the return-on-rent variable on rental houses that has fractional ownership.This variable bring the investor and tenant in direct relationship.
 Our goal is to find the right balance for the affordable housing gap.
 A group of individuals, each bundling their capital to invest in a house that is for sale, with the purpose to rent it out.
 Based on their individual fractional share of the house they will get a yield which is the social return-on-rent.